Winner of the 2020 Inaugural Festival Directors Award ~ Nannup Music Festival

 Nominated for WAM Regional Act of the year and WAM Song of The Year, 2017 seen Tanya Ransom produce her sophomore album ‘The Art of Departing’.
 Released in October, it draws on influences from the likes of Ryan Adams and Ray Lamontagne, weaving a musical tapestry of folk blues and alt country.
 Working alongside fellow West Australian musician and sound engineer Dave Mann (We Two Thieves, Dave Mann Collective) and award winning sound engineer James Newhouse of Real2Reel (The Waifs, Ash Grunwald).
 Laden with songs of loss and love, heartbreak and the beauty of the great southern land, this album has found its way into the hearts of many.

-2019 and there’s been no slowing down for Ransom, beginning with a four month tour spanning Victoria, Tasmania and Western Australia.
-She’s been back in the studio with Dave Mann laying down tracks for a forth coming EP set for release in 2020.
-The first single Armour set for release in October will be backed by another National tour spanning the summer with festival appearances to be announced.
+There was no slowing down in 2019 for Ransom, beginning with a four month tour spanning Victoria, Tasmania and Western Australia.
+She has since been back in the studio with Dave Mann laying down tracks for a forth coming EP set for release in 2020.
+The first single ‘Armour’ receiving spins on Double J, Triple J and community radio across the country.